appbaseio/esc/searchbar/auto-complete.md

 ### Updating Mappings

 Next, we will update the mapping for the **city** and **country** fields.
-We will exploit a very cool feature of Elaticsearch called [**multi-fields**](https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-fields.html) in doing so.
+We will exploit a very cool feature of Elasticsearch called [**multi-fields**](https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-fields.html) in doing so.
 Multi-fields enable indexing the same field in different ways, thus allowing for multiple ways of querying without requiring any additional effort in indexing of the data.

 ```bash
 curl -XPUT $host/searchbar/_mapping/searchbar -d '{